bradrn/brassica/docs/Getting-Started.md

   which corresponds to one category in the input, but produces no output:
 ```
 [a e i o u] [a e i o u] / ~ [ɐ ə ɨ ə ɨ]

+; ai → ɨ
+; keope → kəpe
 ```
-One could read this rune in English as:
+One could read this rule in English as:
   ‘delete the first vowel, and centralise the second vowel’ — exactly what we want!